balacode/cmdx/README.md

 I wanted to avoid having too many little command line utilities, so I created CMDX which means Command-line Extensions.

+*I am in the process of adding a detailed explanation for the usage of each command.
+In the meantime, you can check the source code or ask me directly.
+Your questions will help make the documentation more concise.*

 Below is a brief summary of the available commands.

-I am in the process of adding a detailed explanation for the usage of each command.
-In the meantime, you can check the source code or ask me directly.
-Your questions will help make the documentation more concise.

 ## File Manipulation Commands: